Lynette Murray

 Learn More

-Managed the NZ campaign and media relations.
-Spearheaded crisis communications together with diplomats during the 2005 London transport attacks.
-Resultant 45% increase in Kiwis travelling to Britain and a 34% rise in spend with regional dispersal.
+Managed the consumer campaign, trade and media relations, plus public diplomacy based at a British Consulate.
+Led crisis communications with British High Commission NZ diplomats during the 2005 London transport attacks.
+Achieved a 45% increase in Kiwi travel to Britain and 34% rise in spend with regional dispersal (results included a live broadcast in national media promoting UK destinations).

 SPARK - FORMERLY TELECOM NZ